deprekate/genotate/README.md

 Introduction
 ------------

-Genotate is a tool to annotate prokaryotic<sup>*</sup> and phage genomes.
+Genotate is a tool to annotate prokaryotic and phage genomes.
 It uses scrolling amino-acid windows in all six frames to distinguish between windows that belong to protein coding gene regions and those that belong to noncoding regions, in order to determine the coding frame at every position along the genome.
-*(the bacteria/archaea model is still being trained)

 To install `Genotate`,
 ```sh